17 May, 2010

 In any event, it’s time for my treatment …

 Looking back on Dollhouse without studying it affords a fan such as myself – who already studies The Whedonverse as all us fans do – the chance to revel in what was great about it – and think about what wasn’t so great – without gloating or nitpicking.
 Frankly I don’t want to spend a paragraph talking about how Man On The Street touched me.
 It’s enough to remember the look on Patton Oswalt’s face when she walks up to him at the end, takes his hand, and, seeing him through the sprinkler, he holds her.
 I don’t want to spend a paragraph talking about how Vows upset me.
-I expect more from Joss, simple as that.
 Though, knowing we were supposed to see post-Apocalyptic Felicia Day again but Joss rewrote and reshot, well, there it is.
+(Having been lucky enough to do some Post Production for Season 2, I can personally vouch for that footage being shot.
+Alas.)
 More Fox meddling because Epitaph One never aired in the States?
 Probably.
 But I’d love to see his original Season 2 opener.
 (Perhaps something for the Season 2 DVDs?
 As of writing this, they’re not out yet.)
 But you see what I mean.
 Here I am making left turns and right turns and u-turns without so much as touching the clutch and could I do that without the freedom of not so much as popping in a DVD or clicking on a website?
 (At least while I’m writing this?)
 Not so much.

-Where Dollhouse shines is its natural ability -- Joss’ natural ability -- to humanize the impractical.
+Where Dollhouse shines is its natural ability -- Whedon & Co's natural ability -- to humanize the impractical.
 I was going to say impossible, but impossible doesn’t really exist for the storyteller.
 After all, we make this stuff up.
-But the impractical – everything from reinventing the classic (X-Men) to breathing life into the seemingly trivial (Toy Story) to stripping back the big (Alien Resurrection) to dramatizing the supernatural (Buffy et al) – mmmmm, that’s Joss’ petrie dish.
+But the impractical – everything from reinventing the classic (his X-Men Comic Book run) to breathing life into the seemingly trivial (Toy Story) to stripping back the big (Alien Resurrection) to dramatizing the supernatural (Buffy et al) – indeed, that’s Whedon's petrie dish.
 What he does best, no matter the genre, budget or medium (I’ll argue this in his movies, TV shows, comics, even blogs) is touching on the pulse of the matter.
-Not the gimmick – the imprintable whatever-you-want-them-to-bes -- but the heartbeat – the Caroline; not the Echo, but the Caroline – of the matter.
+Not the gimmick – the imprintable whatever-you-want-them-to-bes -- but the heartbeat – the Caroline – of the matter.
 The breath of it.
 It’s that he makes all his worlds not just identifiable but touchable, huggable, feelable.
 It’s not the cool of the thing, but that thing's humanity.
 And Dollhouse, for all its tech-laden gimmicks, is a very human story.

 But this is what it boils down to.
 Shoving all that goodness into only twenty-six episodes.
 Total.
 Only four more, mind you, than a normal single season (and only two more than a single 24).
 Frankly, Joss works best when he has time to tell his story.
 When he has time to pace out his novel instead of paring it down to its screenplay version.
 I can’t help but feel Alexis Denisof’s wonderful Senator Perrin storyline, for instance, was drastically compressed.
 What a wonderful full season storyline that would have been!
 After all, the monster of the week is just that, a plot device to mirror what the ep’s really about.
 ‘Cause it’s what the season's about that matters to him; and, inevitably, to us.
 That’s the story he’s telling.
 And that’s the story we want.
 Or, in Caroline’s case, wished for.

 In January of 2010, it was time for the show’s own treatment; and with two years of its young life wiped away, Dollhouse closed its doors for the last time.
 I hope that one day it will be looked at for the series it is, not the series it was when it aired, bogged down by all its baggage.
 Coming out of The Year Of The Strike.
 Budgets slashed.
-Joss’ first new series in so many years, returning to the medium that made him our hero, all our expectations put on that.
+Whedon's first new series in so many years, returning to the medium that made him our hero, all our expectations put on that.
 Starring Eliza Dushku who, let me say quickly here, is sexy, so why did so many critics argue against featuring her that way?
-(And if I hear one more time she’s a bad actress, I’m going to slap that person and then write another 3500 words convincing them to the contrary.
-But I digress …) It was a show with a difficult concept, on the dreaded Friday night, without the typical advertising support one expects for such a show.
+(And if I hear one more time she’s a bad actress ...)
+It was a show with a difficult concept, on the dreaded Friday night, without the typical advertising support one expects for such a show.
 But, again, this was Fox; and Dollhouse isn’t the next American Idol.
 There was the immediate news – I think we were one episode in – that it wasn’t a hit.
 One episode?
 That’s the bar now?
 I don’t want to belabor the point, but the drama behind the drama can't help but prejudice.
 Hopefully time will pass and people will watch the show on DVD and they’ll be able to sit back and enjoy a show that’s indeed worth enjoying.
 Maybe even get people together and make an event out of it.
 Certainly yell, “It’s on!” when it’s time for the next Act.
-Because for all its baggage, Joss & Co were able to do the one thing, week after week, that’s the mission statement of any show: entertain.
+Because for all its baggage, Whedon & Co were able to do the one thing, week after week, that’s the mission statement of any show: entertain.
 And for all the essays written about her, for all her critiquing, by the professionals and us fans, Dollhouse was always that.

 Even if only, sadly, “for a little while.”